Chanonry Castle: Alexander Mackenzie (1894/1898)

 Alexander Mackenzie wrote an account of the feud in his books The History of the Mackenzies (1894) and The History of the Munros of Fowlis (1898).
 Alexander Mackenzie repeats the story given by George Mackenzie, 1st Earl of Cromartie and John Mackenzie of Applecross that the Mackenzies and Mackintoshes occupied the steeple of the church and that an attempted sortie by the Munros for fish at a nearby loch was foiled.
 However, Alexander Mackenzie implies that the Mackenzies took control of the castle by force after the skirmish, contrary to the manuscripts which show that it was handed over.
 Alexander Mackenzie gives the number of Munros killed as twenty-six in accordance with John Mackenzie of Applecross's manuscript of 1669.
 He does however increase the number of Mackenzies wounded from two, to three or four, and adds that two Mackenzies were killed.

 17th and 18th century Civil Wars

-Later during the Scottish Civil War of the 17th century the Mackenzies were was still in possession of the castle.
+Later during the Scottish Civil War of the 17th century the Mackenzies were still in possession of the castle.
 Their chief George Mackenzie, 2nd Earl of Seaforth supported the Scottish Covenanters and in 1646 the royalist commander, John Middleton, 1st Earl of Middleton, laid siege to the castle and took it from the Mackenzies after a siege of four days.
 In 1649, after the Siege of Inverness (1649), the leader of the Scottish Parliamentary army, David Leslie, Lord Newark, left a garrison in the castle.
 However, soon afterwards the Mackenzies retook the castle from the Parliamentary forces.
 The Parliamentary forces responded by taking the Mackenzies' Redcastle and hanged the garrison.

-A 17th-century poem, written by Brahan Seer concerning the Castle Chanonry of Ross, predicted that: "The day will come when, full of the Mackenzies, it will fall with a fearful crash.
-This may come to pass in several ways.
-The Canonry is the principal burying-place of the Clan, and it may fall when full of dead Mackenzies, or when a large concourse of the Clan is present at the funeral of a great chief".
+A 17th-century poem by the Brahan Seer concerning Chanonry Castle predicted that: "The day will come when, full of the Mackenzies, it will fall with a fearful crash."

-The castle was reduced to rubble during the Jacobite risings in the 18th century, but it is not known who was responsible.

-In modern times

-The castle itself no longer stands.
-However, the street it was on is now known as Castle Street.
-Nearby, built into the outside wall of an extremely old house is a stone known as a "Dormer Pediment", which shows a coat of arms and the initials CBS, which stand for Countess Barbara of Seaforth.
-Barbara was the wife of George MacKenzie, second Earl of Seaforth (1633–1651).
-This stone may be the only surviving relic of the castle.